 Eating in a relaxed manner activates the calming and soothing parasympathetic nervous system, while eating on the run or under stress activates the fight-or-flight sympathetic nervous system.

-Make it a point to plan ahead for meals so that you have enough time to relax, dine and enjoy the process of eating your food.
-This is best without distractions such as TV, smartphones, reading or driving.
+Make it a point to plan ahead for meals so that you have enough time to relax, dine, and enjoy the process of eating.
+This is best without distractions, such as TV, smartphones, reading, or driving.
 Calming music or conversation is best.

 #9.
 Eating A Big Lunch

-Some scientists are now suggesting that circadian (essentially lifestyle) medicine may revolutionize medicine as we know it.
+Some scientists now suggest that circadian (essentially lifestyle) medicine may revolutionize medicine as we know it.
 Ayurveda teaches that living in sync with the natural cycles of nature is Medicine 101.

-Eating a light breakfast, a big lunch and a light dinner is a strategy that has been used for thousands of years around the globe.
-Today’s science is showing that eating this way will de-stress the body and allow the body to function in harmony with the circadian rhythms.
-(11)
+Eating a light breakfast, a big lunch, and a light dinner is a strategy that has been used for thousands of years around the globe.
+Today’s science is showing that eating this way will destress the body and allow it to function in harmony with circadian rhythms.11

-As part of re-connecting ourselves to the natural circadian rhythms, getting 7-8 hours of sleep each night is key for the rejuvenation and detox of the nervous system – which happens while we sleep!
-New science is also suggesting that it matters when we get to sleep.
+As part of re-connecting to natural circadian rhythms, getting 7-8 hours of sleep each night is key for the rejuvenation and detox of the nervous system—which happens while we sleep!
+New science also suggests that it matters when we get to sleep.

-Benjamin Franklin coined the phrase, “Early to bed, early to rise, makes you healthy, wealthy and wise.”
-The research may not be able to confirm the “wealthy and wise” benefits, but there is more and more evidence that numerous health markers are supported by getting to bed early and getting up early.
-(12,13)
+Benjamin Franklin coined the phrase, “Early to bed, early to rise makes you healthy, wealthy, and wise.”
+Available research may not be able to confirm the “wealthy and wise” part, but there is more and more evidence that numerous health markers are supported by getting to bed early and getting up early.12,13